Presto Geosystems Menu

 Building a Solar Farm Site Access Road Using GEOWEB Geocells

-geocells being installed for site access road
+installing geotextile and geocells for solar site access road

 Residents of Brandywine, Maryland, recognized the benefits of redeveloping a closed quarry site into a community solar farm.
 However, poor soil conditions made it extremely challenging for crews and machinery to access the site for construction and future maintenance.